7 ways to support a loved one with mental illness

 4. Change your behaviour

-“We all want to try and help people feel better, but sometimes the last thing people need to hear when they're feeling down is to look on the bright side.
-Instead try and just be there for them; don't try and fix it, just listen, support and let them know you care.”
+"We all want to help people feel better, but sometimes the last thing they need to hear when they’re feeling down is to 'look on the bright side'.
+Instead, try and just be there for them.
+Don't try and fix it, just listen, support and let them know you care."

 5. Embrace the treatment process

-Vijaya encourages you to try and help the treatment process.
-“If medication has been prescribed, help the person remember to take it and to discuss any side effects with their prescribing doctor.
-The person may also need encouragement and help getting to therapy appointments or doing therapy exercises.”
+Aliza encourages everyone to try and help with the treatment process.
+“If medication has been prescribed, help your loved one remember to take it and to discuss any side effects with their prescribing doctor.
+Your loved one may also need encouragement and help getting to therapy appointments or doing therapy exercises.”

 Lifeline 13 11 14